Engineering Non-Gaussian Bosonic Gates through Quantum Signal Processing: Jaynes-Cummings Systems

 The whole procedure takes five rounds of QSP, and each consists of $4sN_{\text{max}}+2h$ rounds of operations.
 In the typical situation where the qubit drive is much stronger than the hybrid interaction, the operation time is dominated by that of the evolution under the JC interaction.
 We choose that each operation round takes $T = \pi/(2\lambda\sqrt{N_{\text{max}}+2})$, and the total implementation time is

-We compare the performance of our QSP method in engineering the SNAP gate with the multi-tone driving method, which is detailed in Appendix B. Fig.~\ref{figJC} shows the results for a SNAP gate for the first four bosonic levels ($N_{\text{max}}=3$).
-Our QSP method consistently demonstrates orders of magnitude higher accuracy than the multi-tone driving method under the same gate time.
+We compare the performance of our QSP method in engineering the SNAP gate with the multi-tone driving method, which is detailed in Appendix~\ref{appendix_multi}.
+For the hybridization step, as shown in Fig.~\ref{fig_JC} (a), our QSP method achieves a gate infidelity that is eleven orders of magnitude lower than that of the multi-tone driving method under the same implementation time.
+Similarly, for the phase modification, Fig.~\ref{fig_JC} (a) shows that the QSP method consistently outperforms the multi-tone approach by several orders of magnitude in accuracy under the same implementation time.

-Finally, we note that the process is very similar when the available interaction is anti-JC instead of JC, see the Appendix D.
+Finally, we note that the process is very similar when the available interaction is anti-JC instead of JC, see the Appendix~\ref{appendix_aJC}.